Twilight4/movie-review-platform/app/README.md

 # Movie Review Starter API
 This is the starter application for the DevOps project.
+Planning to add more services in the future.

 ## Running the application
 ### api-node